Maxfield-Chen/functional-software-design/learning-path.md

 [x] Install some global haskell tools or packages on your system

-Learn how to use monad transformers so that you never have to roll your own ever again
+[-] Learn how to use monad transformers so that you never have to roll your own ever again

-Learn to use lens to access and manipulate record types inside a collection
+[-] Learn to use lens to access and manipulate record types inside a collection

-Learn when and why to use bytestring, string, and text
+[x] Learn when and why to use bytestring, string, and text

 [x] Write a parser using Parsec, Megaparsec, or Attoparsec